onikupuni/onikupuni/README.md

 description: Blockchain Week initiatives are happening all over the world whenever
              there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
-The Osaka DevCon5 side events page is no different, it's just a bit longer.
+The Osaka blockchain event calendar is no different, it's just a bit longer.
              This is an voluntary initiative which was formed around the Ethereum Devcon 5 and which will provide an overview and support for all the blockchain technology related events happening in Osaka.